-44 Instagram Statistics and Facts Updated for 2021
+55 Instagram Statistics And Facts For 2024

 Instagram Top Influencers

-22. The Instagram account with the most followers is actually the Instagram account, with just under 390 million followers.
+24. The Instagram account with the most followers is actually the Instagram account with 664 million followers.

-24. Seven out of ten of the top Instagram influencers are American.
+26. Seven out of 10 of the top Instagram influencers are American.

-25. Removing brands from the list to reveal accounts from individuals, the top ten influencers across Instagram are:
+27. Removing brands from the list to reveal accounts from individuals, the top 10 influencers across Instagram are:

 |Influencer